Free Trial

 Today, OCT is the standard for early detection, monitoring, and risk stratification of glaucoma progression, as recognised in international clinical guidelines.
 When combined with functional tests, tonometry, and anterior chamber angle assessment, OCT becomes the foundation for personalised glaucoma management.

-Early detection of glaucoma is critical, as optic nerve damage in glaucoma is irreversible.
-Many patients seek care only after considerable vision loss has occurred, at which point treatment can slow progression but cannot restore lost function.
-This is why the ophthalmic community emphasizes the importance of detecting glaucoma at preclinical or pre-perimetric stages.
+Early glaucoma diagnosis is vital, as optic nerve damage caused by the disease is irreversible.
+Many patients seek care only after significant vision loss has occurred, at which point treatment may slow progression but cannot restore lost function.
+This is why ophthalmologists emphasise the importance of glaucoma detection at preclinical or pre-perimetric stages.

-How does OCT help in detecting glaucoma early?
+How does OCT help in early glaucoma detection?

 OCT provides high-resolution imaging of the retina and optic nerve head.
-Unlike subjective functional tests, OCT offers objective, quantitative information on ganglion cells, nerve fibre layers, and the neuroretinal rim, enabling detection of even subtle deviations from the norm.
+Unlike subjective functional tests, OCT delivers objective, quantitative data on ganglion cells, nerve fibre layers, and the neuroretinal rim, enabling recognition of even subtle structural changes.

-Recent OCT models provide even deeper visualization, including the lamina cribrosa, the structure of which is altered in glaucoma.
-Today, OCT is recognized as a key diagnostic method in the guidelines of the European Glaucoma Society and the American Academy of Ophthalmology.
+Recent OCT models go further, allowing detailed visualisation of the lamina cribrosa, a structure known to be altered in glaucoma.
+Today, OCT is recognised as a key diagnostic tool in the guidelines of both the European Glaucoma Society and the American Academy of Ophthalmology.

-How to detect glaucoma in early stages: key methods
+How to detect glaucoma in early stages: key approaches

-Glaucoma detection method 1: measuring GCC thickness and asymmetry
+Glaucoma detection parameter 1: GCC thickness and asymmetry

 One of the most sensitive preclinical biomarkers of glaucomatous damage is thinning of the ganglion cell complex (GCC), which includes the ganglion cell layer (GCL), inner plexiform layer (IPL), and macular RNFL (mRNFL).
 It is assessed through macular OCT scans.
 Damage in this area is particularly critical, as 50–60% of all ganglion cells are concentrated within the central 6 mm zone.